yijiano/CS2040C_Notes/01_intro.md

 # OOP
 #oop
+- Child is subclass
+- Parent is superclass
 - In procedural languages (like C), the data (struct) and process (functions) are **separate** entities
 - However in OOP, there is encapsulation
 	- Data + Function abstraction